ankcrimson/TestDataValidator/README.md

 * To put it simply, it can do validations with documentation of results in seconds what software testers will take days to do.

 ### It finds its applications in Testing Applications (Specially Middleware but not limited to it)
 ## It can test any type of file that is text editable...
-If it doesnt satisfy your needs, do Write to us and we will update it for FREE
+If it doesnt satisfy your needs, do Write to us and we will update it in our upcoming versions